 Skin Fade Haircut Ideas

 1. Low Skin Fade

-2. Skin Fade + Blowout
+2. Mid Skin Fade

-3. Skin Fade + Hair Design
+6. Skin Fade with Hair Design

 If a standard skin fade isn’t bold enough for your personal style, you can try adding a hair design.
 After having your barber cut your hair into a skin fade on the sides, get him to go back over the area and shave a shape into the hair just before it disappears.
 The design can be anything from a simple curved line to an edgy lightning bolt, depending on your preference.

 7. Skin Fade with Combed Back Hair